 - Sores in the mouth

 More rarely, this medication can negatively affect the liver, kidneys, or lungs.
-Reach out to your doctor immediately if you have any issues with stomach pain, dark urine, yellow skin or eyes, less urinating, quick weight gain, shortness of breath, wheezing or coughing.
+Reach out to your primary medical center and doctor immediately if you have any issues with stomach pain, dark urine, yellow skin or eyes, less urinating, quick weight gain, shortness of breath, wheezing or coughing.

 Drugs that Might Affect or Be Affected By Gemzar